-I am an Associate Professor at the University of British Columbia- Okanagan and Head of Creative Studies.
+I am an Associate Professor at the University of British Columbia- Okanagan.
 I studied at the Lecoq Theatre School in Paris, and have my MFA in film directing from the University of British Columbia- Vancouver.
 I have a Bachelor of Arts in Drama (Distinction), and a Bachelor of Education in Drama and English from the University of Alberta.
 I have worked as a performer/creator for theatres in Canada and the U.S. committed to devised work and have written, directed and produced narrative and documentary independent film and lifestyle series television (for which I won a Leo Award in 2001 for Best Director in a Lifestyle Series).
 My research in eco-art examines indoor and outdoor public spaces as performance venues for live and media art that is designed to be interventionist in nature.

 “will come into existence not primarily through the logical elucidation of new philosophical principles and legislative strictures, but through a renewed attentiveness to this perceptual dimension that underlies all our logics, through a rejuvenation of our carnal, sensorial empathy with the living land that sustains us” (Abram, 29).